 - If available, save the "navigation" (.**n and .**g) files in the same folder as the "observation" file(s).

-- Open the RD file with RT-Post Process and extract the config files.
+- Open the RD file with NAVsolve and go to the "Process" page.

 - Proceed with the usual processing procedure.